jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 and the third mode `E-F-G-A-B-C-D-E`.

-While the different modes have the same notes, by starting on a different note they have a different tonal center, and the scale degree intervals are different because they are measured from a different note as 1&#x302;.
+While the different modes have the same notes, they have a different note as the 1&#x302;, which changes the tonal center and all the scale degree intervals, since they are measured from the 1&#x302;.
 This gives each mode a different sound and feel.

 Each mode is intimately linked to the corresponding chord in the harmonized major scale.